xunne899/tgc16-project-1/README.md

   * Home, About us, Map, Contact us(click tab to link to respective page)
 ### Subscription Form <br>
   * User may key in their email to the email box to get recycling news.
-    Error will display if no input ubon submission
+    Error will display if no input upon submission
 ### About Us<br>
   *  Under the list there is a click here at the bottom to link to recycle website for more information
 ### Map<br>